 Aachen Christmas Market

-The smell of steaming “Glühwein” (mulled wine) is in the air, little wooden stalls in dazzling colours sell their charming souvenirs against the backdrop of a splendid cathedral, and Christmas songs are heard in every cobbled alley.
-This is the famous Aachen Christmas Market that attracts around 1.5 million visitors every year and was crowned the third best Christmas Market in Europe by visitors.
-Characteristic for the market is its familiar atmosphere and charme typical for a small city, and all of this in a setting of beautiful, medieval buildings.
-And along with delicious German mulled wine, the famous sweets “Aachener Printen” are a must-try for every visitor.
+“Glühwein” (mulled wine) wafts through the air as little wooden stalls in dazzling colours sell charming souvenirs against the backdrop of a splendid cathedral, and Christmas songs are heard in every cobbled alley.
+This is Aachen Christmas Market, a regular among the top 10 Best Christmas Markets in Europe attracting around 1.5 million visitors every year.
+Characteristic for the market is its familiar atmosphere and charm typical for a small city, nestled among beautiful medieval buildings.
+And along with delicious German mulled wine, the famous medieval pastry “Aachener Printen” are a must-try for every visitor.

 How to get there